Please join in!

 Why are rain gardens important?

-Stormwater runoff from urban areas increases flooding and may carry pollutants from the streets, parking lots and even lawns into streams and lakes.
+Stormwater runoff from urban areas increases flooding and carry’s pollutants from impervious surfaces such as streets, parking lots and even lawns into our stormdrains which empty into the Rose Valley, Tannery Run or Stewart Farm creeks before emptying into the Wissahickon Creek.
 Treating this polluted runoff requires costly municipal improvements in stormwater treatment structures.
 Rain gardens, however, are less costly and more efficient at managing stormwater runoff from roofs, driveways, and sidewalks associated with residential properties.
 Almost every property can install a rain garden leading collectively to water quality improvements.

 The benefits of a rain garden: